2015 NBA Finals: Game 2

-In the overtime, Iman Shumpert hit a three-pointer, and James made two free throws, giving the Cavaliers a 92–87 lead.
+In overtime, Iman Shumpert hit a three-pointer, and James made two free throws, giving the Cavaliers a 92–87 lead.
 However, Draymond Green answered with back-to-back baskets, and Curry hit two free throws to give the Warriors a 93–92 lead.
-Out of the timeout, James's go-ahead layup was blocked by Green and recovered by Andre Iguodala, but he threw it out of bounds, giving possession back to the Cavaliers.
+Out of the timeout, James' go-ahead layup was blocked by Green and recovered by Andre Iguodala, but he threw it out of bounds, giving possession back to the Cavaliers.
 The ensuing Cavaliers possession resulted in a three-point attempt by James Jones which missed, but Dellavedova grabbed the offensive rebound and was fouled.
 Dellavedova hit both free throws to give the Cavaliers a 94–93 lead with 10.1 seconds remaining.
 After a timeout, the Warriors went to Curry, who airballed the potential go-ahead jumper.
 James rebounded the miss and was fouled.

-James hit one of two at the line, giving the Cavaliers a 95–93 lead with 4 seconds left in overtime.
+James hit one of two at the line, giving the Cavaliers a 95–93 lead with four seconds left in overtime.
 With no timeouts remaining, the Warriors had to go the length of the court to get off a game-tying or game-winning shot attempt.
 However, Curry's pass near midcourt was stolen by Tristan Thompson, and the Cavaliers ran out the clock.
 After getting badly outplayed in Game 1, the Cavaliers' bench outscored the Warriors 21–17 in Game 2.
-The Cavaliers handed the Warriors their 4th home loss of the season (including the postseason) and were only the second Eastern Conference team to win at Oracle Arena (the Chicago Bulls also won in overtime on January 27).
-The victory for the Cleveland Cavaliers was their first ever single game Finals victory, having lost Game 1 of this series, and being swept in the 2007 Finals by the San Antonio Spurs.
+The Cavaliers handed the Warriors their fourth home loss of the season (including the postseason) and were only the second Eastern Conference team to win at Oracle Arena (the Chicago Bulls also won in overtime on January 27).
+The victory for Cleveland was their first ever single game Finals victory, having lost Game 1 of this series, and being swept in the 2007 Finals by the San Antonio Spurs.

 Following the game, James had dubbed the undermanned Cavaliers as "The Grit Squad", due to adopting a slower paced, more physical style of play in the absence of All-Stars Irving and Kevin Love.
 This new moniker was quickly embraced by Cavaliers fans, in hopes that this new tough style of play would be enough to offset the Warriors' depth advantage.